shrubb/box-convolutions/README.md

 Today people solve this by

-* dilated/deformable convolutions (can bring artifacts of degrade to `1×1` conv; almost always filter high-frequency);
+* dilated/deformable convolutions (can bring artifacts or degrade to `1×1` conv; almost always filter high-frequency);
 * "global" spatial pooling layers (usually too constrained, fixed size, not "fully convolutional").

 ### How does it work?